-NodeChildren

-Returns a list of the children of a node in a Netica network.
+NodeChildren Returns a list of the children of a node in a Netica network.

 The children of a node parent are the nodes which are directly connnected to parent with an edge oriented from parent.
-The function NodeChildren(parent) returns a list of the children of parent parent
+The function NodeChildren(parent) returns a list of the children of parent parent A NeticaNode whose children are to be found.

+'''

 NodeChildren(parent)

+'''